juji-io/docs/docs/reference.md

     1. No namespace is necessary.
     2. The first argument should be omitted, for it refers to the chatbot itself.

 To define a function, the `defn` form of Clojure can be used in the script.
 The defined function resides in the namespace of the script (see below).
-Calling these user defined functions in the script do not require namespace prefix.
-Core functions or macros of Clojure, such as >=, and, or,if, as well as REP system functions can also be called without namespace prefix.

 ## Pattern Construct